azamsharp/azamsharp.github.io/_posts/testing.md

 MVVM pattern originated from [Presentation Model](https://martinfowler.com/eaaDev/PresentationModel.html) architecture, which is known as Application Model to Visual Works Smalltalk users.
 The main idea behind the Presentation Model is that the state and the behavior of the view is pulled out to its own model.
 The Presentation Model communicates with the business logic layer and provides the data to the view.
 The view performs two way communication with the Presentation Model in which, the data can flow from the view to the Presentation Model and vice versa.

 The main motivation for the Presentation Model is to provide an interface to the view so it can only get the data it needs, without directly dealing with the complicated business logic layer.
 Martin Fowler mentioned that one of the annoyances of Presentation Model is to write the synchronization code (binding) between the Presentation Model and the view.

-Later, Microsoft introduced WPF (Windows Presentation Foundation) which consisted of built-in binding between the view (XAML) and view models (C#).
+This was later resolved when Microsoft introduced WPF (Windows Presentation Foundation) framework.
+Windows Presentation Foundation consisted of built-in binding between the view (XAML) and view models (C#).
 Microsoft started calling it MVVM (Model View View Model).

 In the conventional MVVM pattern, alongside the creation of a new view designed to function as a screen, a corresponding view model is also crafted in parallel.
 The view model's role is to manage bindings, handle network operations (using a network layer), manage validations, among other tasks.
 Imagine an application focused on presenting a list of movies from an API, affording users the ability to append new movies, and exhibiting comprehensive movie details.
 To architect such an application adhering to the MVVM pattern, you may end up with the following structure.